Tuesday, December 9, 2014

 An Add-A-Room Doll House from Tootsietoy

 I love finding vintage toy catalogs even if they are reproductions.
 Yesterday's mail brought a reproduction of a Tootsietoy wholesale catalog from 1933.
-Of course it was mostly filled with little trucks and cars, but the best page of all was the one showing this little cardboard house.
+Of course it was filled mostly with little trucks and cars, but the best page of all was the one showing this little cardboard house.
 It is actually 5 individual room boxes that came free with the purchase of a full room set of furniture from their 1930 line.
 A little girl or boy could build a complete house if they were able to convince their parents to buy each room.

 Dowst Manufacturing Co. called this the Add-A-Room Doll House.
 The catalog explains that it was made of heavy container board in contrasting colors to the furniture and was included FREE with each set of Tootsietoy Doll House Furniture.